jidaikobo-shibata/miso/readme.txt

 1. Use the Settings -> Plugin Name screen to configure the plugin

 == Changelog ==

+= 0.2 =
+add Idiorm and Paris and many classes

 = 0.1 =
 first commit.